Current Triangle traffic: Driver crashes into power pole in Raleigh

 In Raleigh, a driver crashed into a power pole on New Bern Avenue near Trawick Road.
 There were no injuries, but the pole appeared to be snapped.
-Powerlines are down.
+Powerlines are down and power crews are helping clear the scene.

-A crash near Interstate 40 westbound at Jones Sausage Road is believed to be serious.
-Garner police are responding to the crash, which is causing significant backups.
-We're working to learn more about this accident.
+In Garner, a crash on Interstate 40 westbound at Jones Sausage Road is believed to be serious.
+The shoulder/on-ramp merging lane from Jones Sausage Road was closed until around 6:30 a.m.

 Accident on US-64-BR New Bern Ave Westbound at Trawick Rd.
 Serious crash,— Kim Deaner (@kimdeanerabc11) January 13, 2020